mufas-hbm/Kindergarten_project/README.md

 #### 1.1.
 Add Kindergarten
 - Pass name, location, capacity, and contact information.
 - Facilities and children are empty by default.
-- Data validation: phone and email with regex
+- Data regex validation: phone and email
 #### 1.2.
 Remove Kindergarten
 - Pass the name of the kindergarten to remove
 #### 1.3.
 Show Information about one Kindergarten